packttest/LearningCurve/Linux/TheShell.md

  * `~` indicates the present working directory, `~` means home directory.
  * `$` indicates currently working as a non-root user.

- **NOTE:** Default shell prompt may defer from OS and it's version.
+ **NOTE:** Default shell prompt may defer from linux varients and it's version.
 It can also be customized.

-Usually one command is provided on the shell prompt to execute. `&&` can be placed at the end of command to execute a consequent command.
+Usually one command is provided on the shell prompt to execute. `&&` can be placed at the end of command to execute a consecutive command.
 Consequent command will only execute when previous command execution is success.
 Syntax is as follow:

 Syntax:
 `$ <command 1> && <Command 2> && .... && <Command n>`

-To complete advance level tasks, bunch of linux commands in a sequential order with the logical control statements such as conditional and loop can be placed in a file.
-Such files are called as a shell script.
+To automate regular system administration tasks, a bunch of linux commands can be placed in the file.
+This file is called as a shell script.
+Usually execution takes place in a sequential order.
+With the help of looping and conditional statements, complex program can also be written to resolve advanced problems.

 **NOTE:** Shell scripts syntax would be different for the Bourne shell and the C Shell.